scodi593/weather-forecast/README.md

 **Project Goals:**

-Our goal is to deliver a responsive and efficient weather forecast application that meets the needs of users seeking up-to-date weather information.
+Goal is to deliver a responsive and efficient weather forecast application that meets the needs of users seeking up-to-date weather information.
 By integrating advanced web technologies and leveraging external APIs, we ensure the accuracy and usability of our weather forecast service.

 **Future Enhancements:**